FH-CrOSSD/crossd/README.md

 ### Ingress

-Per default all Kubernetes services are can only be used inside the cluster.
-In order to be able to access the web interfaces from the Internet, we have to make them available via Ingress.
+Per default all Kubernetes services can only be used inside the cluster.
+To access the web interfaces from the Internet, we have to make them available via Ingress.
 Our Ingress resources redirect incoming HTTPS traffic to the corresponding pods (determined by domain main) and automatically retrieve the [Let's Encrypt](https://letsencrypt.org/de/) certificates for the TLS connection.

 The folder `ingress_templates` contains all necessary templates.